Various: Consortium for Overseas Student Teaching (COST)

 Dr. Frans H. Doppen

-The COST program offers teacher candidates the unique opportunity to live abroad for an entire semester while completing their professional internship.
+The COST program offers teacher candidates the unique opportunity to live abroad while completing their professional internship.
 The program offers students professional and personal growth in ways that are increasingly important for living and teaching in the United States.

 Student teachers are placed in local English-speaking classrooms, providing an unparalleled opportunity to become acquainted with the culture and educational system of the host country.